Bog Synchronicities

 Last week I dreamt of the dead.

-I was searching for someone when a gravedigger unearthed two bodies wrapped tightly in duct tape — accidental mummies.
+I was searching for someone when a gravedigger unearthed two bodies wrapped in duct tape — mummies!

 Egyptian imagery has followed me since childhood.
 Temples, gods, burial chambers, preservation technologies — they recur constantly in dreams.

-There are traditions of the hollow oak in Druidic practice, and the hollow bone in shamanic traditions.
+Hollowing out exists in many traditions such as the hollow oak in Druidic practice, and the hollow bone in shamanic traditions.

 Ecological Oddkin

-Walking through the woods feels decadent these days — purposeless movement.
+Walking through the woods feels decadent these days — it feels like purposeless movement.

-Or did they also sometimes walk purposelessly and decadently like me.
+Did they walk purposelessly and decadently like me?

-I tried to clear my mind.
-To become hollow.
-To become surface.
+As I walked through the woods yesterday, I tried to clear my mind and become hollow- to become surface.

 “Everything comes to the surface eventually.”